turnkeylinux/confconsole/README.rst

 Confconsole is installed by default in all `TurnKey Linux Appliances`_ so no installation should be required for TurnKey users.

-For users of TurnKey Linux v15.x, bugs related to Let's Encrypt require you to manually update - please carefully follow the `v1.1.2 Release notes`_.

-For v16.x (Confconsole v2.0.x) users, the Let's Encrypt bug has been resolved and it should "just work".
-However, if you wish to ensure that you are running the latest, please see below for how to upgrade to the latest version.

-As of v2.x, Confconsole should be compatible with vanilla Debian Buster (and possibly vanilla Ubuntu of a similar age version too).
-It does have some specific TurnKey dependencies, but now uses default Debian python3-dialog.
+Confconsole should be compatible with vanilla Debian (and likely recent vanilla Ubuntu too).
+It does have some specific TurnKey dependencies, but most dependencies come direct from Debian.

 Upgrade Confconsole
 -------------------

-If you are running TurnKey v15.x - with Confconsole v1.1.x - these instructions
-do not apply. v15.x users need to carefully follow the `v1.1.2 Release notes`_.
-If you have problems or questions, please post on our `support forums`_ (requires free website user account).

-Confconsole v2.0.x is installed by default in TurnKey Linux v16.0+.
+Confconsole is installed by default in `TurnKey Linux Appliances`_.
 However, to ensure that you are running the latest version, you can upgrade via apt:

 .. code-block:: bash